ellencostaras/HumanCentricInternetQualityInvestigations/README.md

 ## Latency Data Analysis folder:

 This folder includes the scripts for analysing data from Chapter 3.
 It does not include the data itself.
 This includes:
-- 'ADM_to_LGA.ipynb', the initial treatment of Monash IP Observatory data and conversion to LGA subdivision
+- 'adm_to_lga.ipynb', the initial treatment of Monash IP Observatory data and conversion to LGA subdivision
 - 'linear_regression.ipynb', the spatial join of independent variables
 - 'normalcy_check.ipynb', the check that data does not violate linear assumptions
 - 'latency_regression_trimmed.ipynb', the regression analysis of latency correlates